-Greece was the birthplace of European civilization and today offers the traveler the comforts of modern Europe in contrast to the stark beauty of the ancient world.
+Greece was the birthplace of European civilisation and today offers the traveller the comforts of modern Europe in contrast to the stark beauty of the ancient world.

 Officially known as the Hellenic Republic, Greece is situated in the southeast of Europe on the Mediterranean and borders Albania, Bulgaria and the Republic of Skopje to the north, the European part of Turkey to the northeast, to the south is the Mediterranean Sea, to the west the Ionian Sea and the Aegean Sea is to the east.